sinisabubonja/Chat-Room-App/README.md

 python3 server.py\
 python3 client.py\
 \
-Type the last command an arbitrary number of times.
+Open a new terminal tab/window and type the last command.
+You can repeat the last action an arbitrary number of times.